saadl27/PuckoPolis/README.md

 # TPIntro_Exercise updated !!
 There have been quite a few errors in the TPIntro_Exercise README.md file and you have certainly noticed some differences from what you had experienced.

-Just as you had to experiment the use of Git therefore you can compare the README.md of the Exercise between the `Reference` remote and yours in order to see which changes have been made and try to understand them.
+Just as you had to experiment the use of Git therefore you can compare the README.md of the Exercise between the `reference` remote and yours in order to see which changes have been made and try to understand them.

 In summary: